4paradigm/OpenEmbedding/README.md

 ## Install & Quick Start

 You can install and run OpenEmbedding by the following steps.
-The examples show the whole process from training with OpenEmbedding to predicting with Tensorflow Serving.
+The examples show the whole process of training [criteo](https://labs.criteo.com/2014/09/kaggle-contest-dataset-now-available-academic-use/) data with OpenEmbedding and predicting with Tensorflow Serving.

 ### Docker